ImDarkTom/Acatracker/ISSUES.md

 - show popup box with info about event when we click, instead of fullscreen menu
 - if a module has all assessments completed, move it to bottom of list, collapse it, and strikethough
 - user ids use default system
+- improve reloading state (especially when we toggle completed via the calendar)